JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

     }
     ```

-    > The `query()` function that used to fetch the message by its id is a [Kotlin extension function](extensions.md#extension-functions) provided by the Spring Framework and requires an additional import as in the code above.
+    > The `query()` function that is used to fetch the message by its id is a [Kotlin extension function](extensions.md#extension-functions) provided by the Spring Framework and requires an additional import as in the code above.
     >
     {type="note"}

-2. Add new `index(...)` function with `id` parameter to `MessageController` class:
+2. Add the new `index(...)` function with the `id` parameter to the `MessageController` class:

     ```kotlin
     @RestController